dullahgtt/Credit-Card-Fraud/README.md

     merch_lat - Latitude Location of Merchant
     is_fraud - Fraud Flag <--- Target Class

-* What Processing Tools have you used.
-Why?
-Add final images from jupyter notebook.
-Use questions from 3.4 of the [Datasheets For Datasets](https://arxiv.org/abs/1803.09010) paper for a guide.>

 ## Exploratory Data Analysis

 Our EDA strategy involves using Heat Maps which helps us identify patterns and dependencies that might not be immediately apparent through other means, Histplots provide They provide insights into the central tendencies, skewness, and spread of data points, aiding in the identification of potential outliers and the overall shape of the data, and Boxplots highlight key statistical measures and identify outliers.
 Analyzing the shape of the data ensures a foundational understanding of its characteristics, while diving into information and descriptions enhances our comprehension of the dataset's nature.
 This comprehensive approach guides subsequent analyses and contributes to a more informed and nuanced model-building process.